 General Motors is one of the few U.S. based companies ever to crack the Chinese auto market.
 The auto maker operates in China through joint ventures with local Chinese companies and its income from the region is reported in terms of its equity share in those companies.
 GM's sales in China have grown at a fast pace over the past few years and it has become the highest selling international brand in the region.
-GM has increased its production so much in the region that it can now afford to import vehicles from China to the U.S. if it wants to save on labor costs.
+GM has increased its production so much in the region that it can now afford to import vehicles from China to the U.S., if it wants to save on labor costs.
 However, the growth rate of the Chinese market is expected to slow down and most of its growth is expected to come from first time buyers in Tier 3 and Tier 4 cities.
 As a result, we forecast GM's equity income per unit sold to decline by 1% each year for the rest of our forecast period.
 If instead of declining by 1%, GM's equity income per unit sold rises at 5% for the rest of our forecast period, our target price for GM could increase by close to 10%.
 For a 10% downside, the equity income per unit sold would have to decline by 8% each year.

 - Total Trucks Sold in the U.S.:

 In recent years, sales of SUVs, Crossovers and Trucks have experienced a boom in the U.S. GM has ridden this wave to a year of record profitability in 2015.
-It gets close to 60% of its sales in the U.S. from trucks.
+It gets close to 60% of its sales from the U.S. from trucks.
 As a result of its dominant position in this market, the company is expected to continue to capture significant value from the SUV/Trucks boom.
 We currently forecast the number of trucks sold in the U.S. to grow at a rate of 2% for the rest of our forecast period.
 However, if the market grows at 4% instead of 2%, our target price for GM could increase by 16%.
-If the market stays flat for the rest of our forecast period, i.e. is sales do not either grow or decline, our target price for GM could decline by 13%.
+If the market stays flat for the rest of our forecast period, i.e. is sales do not either grow or decline, our target price for GM could decline by more than 10%.

 China, where GM operates through joint ventures, is the most valuable division of the company.
 This is closely followed by its U.S. operations.